jcanton/teamx/README.md

-ICON can read external profiles and interpolate them to model levels (`mo_nh_torus_exp:read_ext_profile`), but they need to be formatted as written below, so I cleaned up the files they sent us.
+ICON can read external profiles and interpolate them to model levels (`mo_nh_torus_exp:read_ext_profile`), but they need to be formatted as written below, so I cleaned up the files they sent us and saved them in this repository.

 ```[fortran]
 !
 Sounding file is assumed to be in this format: